AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearning.md

 * Game Environment Data Is Far More Cleaner Than Real World Data

-  * Noise usually comes from overlapping interations.
+  * Noise usually comes from overlapping interactions.

   * Your Global Optimum might be a real Global Optimum.

   * Game environment states are just a series of physics calculations.
-Your model may acidentally associate certain things with certain states!
+Your model may accidentally associate certain things with certain states!